asavagar/uk-covid19-firm-creation/content/reports/Mar2021/_index.md

 ### Relative

 Company registrations persistently exceed their 2019 and 2020 levels.
 The extensive business activity observed during the first 2 weeks of January 2021 slows down in February.
 This might be a signal of adjustment after Brexit.
-The ratio between 2021/2020 is lower than 2021/2020.
-This is because of the timing of the first cases of COVID-19 traced in the UK in February 2020 affecting lower business creation.
+The ratio between 2021/2020 is lower than 2021/2019.

 {{< chart data="total" >}}
 <small>Download data as: <a href="data/04ratio.csv" download="03ratio.csv"><i class="fas fa-file-csv"></i></a></small>